wdyjwdy/notes/network/tcp.md

   Note left of C: CLOSED
 ```

-**TIME_WAIT**: lets the TCP client resend the final ACK in case the ACK is lost.
+- **TIME_WAIT**: lets the TCP client resend the final ACK in case the ACK is lost.
-**RST flag**: when the socket is not running a service, an RST is returned.
+- **RST flag**: when the socket is not running a service, an RST is returned.

+> [!TIP]
+>
+> **What happens if handshake packets are lost?**
+>
+> 1. 1st handshake lost: Client retransmits FIN packet
+> 2. 2nd handshake lost: Client retransmits FIN packet
+> 3. 3rd handshake lost: Server retransmits FIN packet
+> 4. 4th handshake lost: Server retransmits FIN packet
+>
+> If the FIN packet is never acknowledged, the connection will directly transition to the CLOSED state.